reduxjs/redux/README.md

 ### Other Resources

-- The **[Redux FAQ](https://redux.js.org/faq)** answers many common questions about how to use Redux, and the **["Recipes" docs section](https://redux.js.org/recipes/recipe-index)** has information on handling derived data, testing, structuring reducer logic, and reducing boilerplate.
+- The **[Redux FAQ](https://redux.js.org/faq)** answers many common questions about how to use Redux, and the **["Using Redux" docs section](https://redux.js.org/usage/index)** has information on handling derived data, testing, structuring reducer logic, and reducing boilerplate.
 - Redux maintainer Mark Erikson's **["Practical Redux" tutorial series](https://blog.isquaredsoftware.com/series/practical-redux/)** demonstrates real-world intermediate and advanced techniques for working with React and Redux (also available as **[an interactive course on Educative.io](https://www.educative.io/collection/5687753853370368/5707702298738688)**).
 - The **[React/Redux links list](https://github.com/markerikson/react-redux-links)** has categorized articles on working with [reducers and selectors](https://github.com/markerikson/react-redux-links/blob/master/redux-reducers-selectors.md), [managing side effects](https://github.com/markerikson/react-redux-links/blob/master/redux-side-effects.md), [Redux architecture and best practices](https://github.com/markerikson/react-redux-links/blob/master/redux-architecture.md), and more.
 - Our community has created thousands of Redux-related libraries, addons, and tools.
 The **["Ecosystem" docs page](https://redux.js.org/introduction/ecosystem)** lists our recommendations, and also there's a complete listing available in the **[Redux addons catalog](https://github.com/markerikson/redux-ecosystem-links)**.